 To some people this might not make much of a difference, but when selling books, you have more options when the book jacket is still intact.
 So here’s to the book jacket, the most under-appreciated part of the book (here, here!)

 Even though the previous tip listed the book jacket as the dust jacket, it doesn’t really protect against dust.
 Although dust jackets don’t actually keep dust away.
 And it turns, out dusting is a really good tip in storing your books.
-Anticlimactic I know, but dusting helps to keep books in really good shape.
+This may seam anticlimactic, but dusting helps to keep books in really good shape.

 Some dusting is better than no dusting, so if you don’t have time at least dust a little in whatever way you can.
 If you are more committed, the best way to dust is starting from the spine and moving out towards the edge of the pages.
 This is to prevent any dust from falling in the cracks between pages.
 Dust is so small that even a vacuum can’t get it all out.
 That reminds me, when you do dust, if you choose to use a vacuum, use the brush attachment so you don’t accidentally suck up any loose pages.